iPanda64/weather-app/README.md

 # Python Weather Application

-This is a Python-based weather application that provides a graphical user interface (GUI) to display the current weather and a 3-day forecast.
+This is a Python-based weather application that provides a graphical user interface to display the current weather and a 3-day forecast.

 ## Features